MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance.md

 ## Ready to get started?

-To configure communication compliance for your Microsoft 365 organization, see [Configure communication compliance for Microsoft 365](communication-compliance-configure.md).
+To configure communication compliance for your Microsoft 365 organization, see [Configure communication compliance for Microsoft 365](communication-compliance-configure.md) or check out the [case study for Contoso](communication-compliance-case-study.md) and how they quickly configured a communication compliance policy to monitor for offensive language in Microsoft Teams and Exchange Online communications.